 [GP] Define a Software License

-The Tested Code SHOULD define a software license, which is commonly open-source for Solidity code deployed to public networks.
+The Tested Code SHOULD define a software license

 [GP] Disclose New Vulnerabilities Responsibly